perfanalytics/pose2sim/README.md

 </br>

 ### Marker Augmentation
-> _**Use the Stanford LSTM model to estimate the position of 47 virtual markers.**_\
+> _**Use the [Stanford LSTM model](https://github.com/antoinefalisse/marker-augmentation) to estimate the position of 47 virtual markers.**_
-_**Note that inverse kinematic results are not necessarily better after marker augmentation.**_ Skip if results are not convincing.

-> [!NOTE]
+> [!TIP]
 > Marker augmentation tends to give a more stable, but less precise output.
 In practice, it is mostly beneficial when using fewer than 4 cameras.
+Skip if inverse kinematic results are not convincing.

 > [!IMPORTANT]
 > Make sure that `participant_height` is correct in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.\